A categorical and algebro-geometric theory of localization: Duality, orientations, and local-to-global index formulas

 \begin{proof} Write $p_X:X\to \pt$ for the structure morphism, and let $p_Z:Z\to \pt$ be its restriction.
 Since $W=\pt$, the closed immersion $k:W\hookrightarrow \pt$ is the identity of the point, and the open complement is empty.
 In particular, the proper-pushforward formalism of \ref{prop:Loc-proper} applies to the Cartesian square

 Let $\widetilde c:\one_X\to i_*i^!p_X^*A[d]$ be the unique supported refinement corresponding to $\Loc_Z(c)$; thus, by definition,

-Applying \ref{prop:Loc-proper} to the proper morphism $p_X$ and to the class $c\in H^d(X;p_X^*A)$, one finds that the localization of the proper pushforward $p_{X*}(c)\in H^d(\pt;A)$ along $W=\pt$ is represented by the proper pushforward of the localized class on $Z$.
-Since localization along the identity of the point is tautological, this says precisely that
+Applying \ref{prop:Loc-proper} to the proper morphism $p_X$ and to the class $c\in H^d(X;p_X^*A)$, one finds that the localisation of the proper pushforward $p_{X*}(c)\in H^d(\pt;A)$ along $W=\pt$ is represented by the proper pushforward of the localised class on $Z$.
+Since localisation along the identity of the point is tautological, this says precisely that

 By the definition of the global and local index maps in \ref{def:local-index}, one has

 Combining \eqref{eq:proper-pushforward-local-class} and \eqref{eq:index-definitions-unwound} gives